syrkis/parabellum/README.md

 - [ ] Color for for health?
 - [ ] Add ability to see ongoing game.
 - [ ] Bug test friendly fire.
+- [ ] Start sim for arbitrary state.